LearnersGuild/guide/Game_Manual/Stats.md

 In the context of the LOS, your Elo rating is a representation of your ability to contribute to projects relative to other players.
 It is not an _absolute_ measure of your skill, but is only meaningful in reference to other players.

-Unlike XP, Elo moves up and down depending on your project-to-project contribution stats and with whom you work on projects.
+Unlike XP, Elo moves up and down depending on your Effectiveness at contributing to a project, and and with whom you work on projects.
+Effectiveness is measured as percentage contribution to project over number of billable hours.

 It can be a little difficult to understand how Elo works in a collaborative game like this one, since it is usually applied to competitive, zero-sum games like chess or beach volleyball or hot dog eating contests.
 So let's dive into an example.

 Imagine that you're a professional jigsaw puzzle solver.
 You work with other puzzlers to collaboratively solve jigsaw puzzles.
 Your Elo rating in the Professional Jigsaw League is 1200.

 Let's say that you solve a puzzle with three other puzzlers of the _exact same_ Elo rating (1200).
-If you solve 1/2 of the puzzle (by placing 1/2 of the pieces), then your Elo rating would _go up_ after the game because you performed _much better_ than you were expected based on your Elo.
-On a team of four puzzlers of the same skill (Elo), you'd be expected to solve 1/4 of the puzzle.
+If you solve 1/2 of the puzzle (by placing 1/2 of the pieces) *in the same time as the three remaining puzzlers*, then your Elo rating would _go up_ after the game because you performed _much better_ than you were expected based on your Elo.
+On a team of four puzzlers of the same skill (Elo), who all put in the same time, you'd be expected to solve 1/4 of the puzzle.

 If, on the other hand, you only solved 1/5 of the puzzle, your Elo rating would _go down_, because you performed worse than was expected of you.

-The interesting thing about Elo is that the ratings take into account the relative skill _before_ the game, so you can play more advanced players, perform worse, and _still go up_ in your Elo rating.
+The interesting thing about Elo is that the ratings take into account the relative skill _before_ the game, so you can play more advanced players, perform worse (in terms of efficiency), and _still go up_ in your Elo rating.
 It all depends on how much better or worse you performed relative to what is expected of you.

 Checkout the [wikipedia](https://en.wikipedia.org/wiki/Elo_rating_system) article for background on Elo rating.